Eligibility and application | Medical Council of Canada

 If you meet the NAC Examination eligibility requirements, you can apply for the exam through your physiciansapply.ca account.
 You need to apply between the application opening and closing dates of the specific session you would like to take the exam.
 If you do not already have an account, you will need to create one.

-4. Follow the steps to complete your application, including selecting your centre preferences.
+7. Follow the steps to complete your application, upload your documents as indicated on each page, and select your centre preferences.

-8. Please allow up to four weeks for your documents and application to be processed.
+Please allow up to 4 weeks for your documents and application to be processed.
 Once the documents are approved, you will receive a message in your account that your application is complete.
-If the MCC has previously reviewed all the necessary documentation, you may receive notification that your NAC Examination application has been accepted sooner.

-1. If you have not already done so, create a Source Verification Request (SVR) for your medical degree through your physiciansapply.ca account.
-You will send a copy of your medical degree to the MCC with the documents outlined in step 5 of these instructions.
+1. If you have not already done so, create a source verification request (SVR) for your medical degree through your physiciansapply.ca account.
 You can proceed with the exam application as soon as you have submitted and paid for the SVR of your medical degree.

 If the MCC has previously reviewed all the necessary documentation, you may receive notification that your NAC Examination application has been accepted sooner.